 Annette M. Chambers-Smith was appointed as Director of the Ohio Department of Rehabilitation and Correction (DRC) in January 2019 by Governor Mike DeWine.
-Chambers-Smith started with the department in 1993 as a clerical secretary and has since earned 28 years of experience in corrections – five of those in private industry where she served as a general manager.
+Chambers-Smith started with the department in 1993 as a clerical secretary and has since earned nearly 30 years of experience in corrections – five of those in private industry where she served as a general manager.

 During her time with DRC, she received a degree in organizational management – giving her foundational leadership knowledge that she has used to transform the department during her tenure as director.